0xosamaa/ITI-JavaScript-Project/README.md

 Shoot the green and brown birds to gain points and avoid the red birds to not lose points.

-Explode the bomb to kill all birds on your screen
+Explode the bomb to kill all birds on screen

 ## How to run